ariel17/JavaExecutorFrameworkExample/README.md

-JavaExecutionFrameworkExample
+JavaExecutorFrameworkExample
 =============================

-An example of using the Execution framework in Java.
+An example of using the Executor framework in Java.